A client has checked out your portfolio and is interested in hiring your services. What’s next? Here are some steps to kickstart your design process.

 A design contract should include job scope, payment terms, project timeline, copyright usage, and deliverables.
 In addition, try to make the wording and terms as straightforward and easily understandable as possible.
 You want to set clear expectations for all parties involved, so there is no need to confuse everyone by filling the contract with all kinds of legal jargon.

 Contrary to popular belief, email can be legally binding as an agreement.
 It’s enforceable as long as both parties consent to the agreement made.
-For that, clearly state the terms and conditions before sending them as an email for the client to look over.
-The client will have to reply if they accept the ‘contract’ to set everything in stone.
+For that, clearly state the terms and conditions in your email for the client to look over.
+The client will have to reply clearly and concisely that they accept the ‘contract’ to set everything in stone.

 Let’s discuss the items you should include in the contract.